 Goods up to £270 require customs label CN22.
 This form must be signed by the sender and attached to the top left hand corner of the item.
 The sender’s full name and address must be written on the front of the item.
 Goods over £270 require customs declaration CN23 + adhesive plastic wallet SP 126.

-Please visit our Customs pages for more information about customs and to access your customs forms.
+Please visit our customs page for more information about customs and to access your customs forms.

 Here is an indication of prohibited items for mailing to New Zealand.
-For further information, or further clarification please refer to the New Zealand Post Office website or the UPU prohibitions & restrictions website.
+For further information, or further clarification please refer to the New Zealand Post website

 You must not send any item addressed to a country in which the item is unlawful or prohibited.
 When an item is restricted you must comply with the restriction.
 Prohibitions and restrictions vary from country to country, and can sometimes apply to items which you may think are ordinary.
 The information below is provided in good faith, but Royal Mail is not responsible for it, and it should be viewed as a guide only.
 Specific restrictions and changes may be enforced at short notice, so for clarification please contact the destination country's trade, postal, and customs authorities as appropriate.
 Business customers are strongly recommended to do this.